SA: Claimant Prepares Adjudication Application (I)

 - Attach a copy of the payment schedule (if any);

-- Contain a written submission evidencing that the claimed amount is due and unpaid and the value of the work, materials or services for which payment is claimed.
-The submission must also respond to the reasons, if any, given by the respondent for not paying and must provide evidence or arguments to refute the respondent's grounds for withholding payment.
+- Contain a written submission demonstrating that the claimed amount is due and unpaid and the value of the work, materials or services for which payment is claimed.
+The submission must also respond to the reasons, if any, given by the respondent for non-payment and must provide evidence or arguments to refute the respondent's grounds for withholding payment.

 - Have attached to the written submission all the information (including certificates, test results, delivery dockets, invoices, photographs, statutory declarations, expert reports, written statements and arguments) which the claimant wants to put to the adjudicator in support of the written submission and refuting any reasons, given by the respondent in the payment schedule, for withholding payment; and